New online degrees, certificates

 “Moving to online education is a strategic decision positioning the university for growth and the development of new educational opportunities to meet the evolving needs of traditional and nontraditional students,” said John Roberson, dean of Campbell’s extended programs, which include Campbell University Online.
 “Years ago the university began offering a limited number of courses online to accommodate our military students who were facing deployment or base reassignment.
 This is the first time the university will offer to students enrolled in its online campus complete degree programs online.”

-Campbell established its extended program office in 1976 when it opened a campus on Fort Bragg and began offering online classes in 1999.
-Today, the university’s extended programs enroll nearly 1,400 students through its online offerings and through its physical campuses in the Research Triangle Park and on the military bases at Camp Lejeune, New River Air Station, Fort Bragg and Pope Army Air Field.
+Campbell established its extended program office in 1976 when it opened a campus on Fort Liberty and began offering online classes in 1999.
+Today, the university’s extended programs enroll nearly 1,400 students through its online offerings and through its physical campuses in the Research Triangle Park and on the military bases at Camp Lejeune, New River Air Station, Fort Liberty and Pope Army Air Field.

 But over the past 14 years, students could earn up to only 49 percent of their degrees online.
 Now, online campus students can earn all their credits online in the seven new degree programs, which are responsive to changing student demographics and education delivery systems, Roberson said.
 Nearly 50 percent of all undergraduate students today are non-traditional students.